diambra/docs/content/handsOnReinforcementLearning/stableBaselines3/_index.en.md

 - Activate environment wrappers
 - Run training using parallel environments
 - Print out the policy network architecture

+In this example, the PPO algorithm is used, with the same `CnnPolicy` seen before.
+This policy network works even if in this example an environment wrapper is used to stack multiple game frames, as they are piled along the channel dimension.
+In this example the policy architecture is also printed to the console output, allowing to visualize how inputs are processed and "translated" to actions probabilities.

+This example also runs multiple environments, automatically detecting the number of instances created by DIAMBRA CLI when running the script.

 ```python
 import diambra.arena